Halkyn United F.C.: History

 Throughout their four years in the Welsh Alliance the club competed well and made steady progress.
 In the 1997–98 season a fourth-place finish was achieved behind runaway champions Holyhead Hotspur.
 However, the following season brought the club down to earth with an indifferent season culminating in a mid-table finish.
 The 1999–2000 season proved the most successful in the club's history, as they won the Tyn Lon Rover Welsh Alliance by a clear 11 points whilst remaining unbeaten in the League.
 Added to that the club progressed to the fourth round of the Welsh Cup including an away victory at League of Wales outfit Haverfordwest County.

 The club managed to stay in the Cymru Alliance for a few seasons, but the 2005–06 season proved too much of a challenge for them, and they finished bottom of the table.
 This ensured the club would be relegated, and would play their football in the Welsh Alliance for the 2006–07 season.
 Promotion to the Cymru Alliance meant work was required at Pant Newydd to bring the ground up to the required standard.
 A makeshift stand was built and changes made to the rooms and the showers.
 More changes are in the pipeline as Halkyn strive to continue building the football club.

 In the 2015–16 season the club resigned their place in the Welsh Alliance League Division 2.
 They then joined the Clwyd East Football League for the subsequent season.

 In the 2016–17 season the club resigned their place in the Clwyd East Football League after 20 games, with all results expunged from the league's records.

 For the 2017–18 season the club were renamed Halkyn Mountain Football Club and were again granted a place in the Clwyd East Football League.
 The club again withdrew from the league, this time in August 2018 before any matches were played.

-"The Derby" is against neighbours Holywell Town.
-Other local/rival clubs include Rhydymwyn, Brynford United, Flint Town United, Mold Alexandra, Sychdyn, Caerwys, Greenfield.
+The club continued to run junior teams after its men's team folded.
+In March 2026 it was announced that the men's team would be reforming for the 2026–27 season, when they expect to join the North East Wales Football League Division Three.
+In June their place was confirmed in the league.